Clay Quartermain: Fictional character biography

-Clay Quartermain is a high-ranking agent of S.H.I.E.L.D. who first works with Nick Fury, Dum Dum Dugan and Valentina Allegra de Fontaine while in conflict with the Yellow Claw.

-Quartermain later joins the "Hulkbusters" operation led by General Thunderbolt Ross for the U.S. military to capture the Hulk.
+Clay Quartermain is a high-ranking agent of the espionage agency S.H.I.E.L.D. who first worked with S.H.I.E.L.D. director Nick Fury during a conflict with Yellow Claw.
+Quartermain is part of the U.S. military's "Hulkbusters" operation, which attempted to capture and contain the Hulk.
+Quartermain and many other agents are seemingly killed by the "Deltan" variety of S.H.I.E.L.D.
+LMD androids (see below), but turns out to have survived.

-In 2007, Quartermain is retconned into being a former romantic interest of Jessica Jones as well as the leader of S.H.I.E.L.D.'s Paranormal Containment Unit and a new incarnation of the S.H.I.E.L.D.
+Quartermain is later retconned into being a former romantic interest of Jessica Jones as well as the leader of S.H.I.E.L.D.'s Paranormal Containment Unit and a new incarnation of the S.H.I.E.L.D.
 "Hulkbusters" unit while recruiting She-Hulk.
 He is also an advisor to a co-called commander during the Hulk's rampage.

 In the Alias series, Quartermain works with Jessica Jones to uncover a conspiracy against the President of the United States by investigating Mattie Franklin, a superheroine who was trapped in mysterious circumstances.
-Additionally, a flashback reveals he befriended Jones while the latter was recovering from a months-long ordeal with the Purple Man.
+Additionally, it is revealed Quartermain initially met Jones while the latter was recovering from a months-long ordeal with the Purple Man.

-Quartermain is killed by Doc Samson after learning of a conspiracy involving the Red Hulk.
+Quartermain is found dead in a suspected attack of the Red Hulk.
+It is later revealed that Quartermain was killed by Doc Samson after inadvertently learning of a plot by Thunderbolt Ross and Samson to keep the Red Hulk's identity secret.

-LMD version
+LMD doppelgänger

-An Life Model Decoy (LMD) of Quartermain, which initially believed himself to be the original, was involved in a conspiracy involving the Delite LMDs and rebelled upon learning of not being human after several confrontations with Fury and was seemingly killed.

-However, the LMD of Quartermain later returns as an ally of Deadpool and Spider-Man.
+A Life Model Decoy of the character is part of a self-aware, renegade "Deltan" variety of S.H.I.E.L.D.'s LMDs.
+The most advanced of the Deltite LMDs, he rebels upon learning it was not human, and is killed after several confrontations.
+The LMD of Quartermain later returns as an ally of Deadpool and Spider-Man.

 Other versions

-An alternate universe variant of Clay Quartermain from Earth-1610 appears in Ultimate Marvel as a S.H.I.E.L.D. field agent working for Nick Fury.
+An alternate universe version of Clay Quartermain from Earth-1610 appears in the Ultimate Marvel imprint.